 We have seen that, although the mathematical concept is not particularly complex, the algorithm’s computational complexity can create limitations for larger datasets if not accounted for through sampling.
 Despite this, Betweenness Centrality unfortunately can be somewhat of a ‘dark horse’ graph algorithm that can often be overlooked despite the unique insights it has to offer.

 These and other graph algorithms make up the tools by which modern machine learning is advancing, via graphs and graph data science.
+If you are evaluating whether an AI project will be a fit, read about whether an AI consulting partner is right for you to help evaluate and deliver.

 Still learning?
 Check out a few of our introductory articles to learn more: